Training Program

 Dr. Helen Willcock – Senior Lecturer, Department of Materials, Loughborough University 🌍United KingdomAfternoon

-🔔 We will meet again in the 📍S Building
+Lunch Break Edward Herbert Building (EHB) 🔔 We will meet again at 13:50 in the S Building

-Dr. Ignacio (Nacho) Martin-Fabiani – Senior Lecturer in Materials Science, Loughborough University & Dr. Constantina Sofroniou Postdoctoral Research Associate in Functional Colloidal Coatings, Department of Material🌍United KingdomCoffee Break & 🔔Poster Removal📍S Building foyer
+Dr. Ignacio (Nacho) Martin-Fabiani – Senior Lecturer in Materials Science, Loughborough University & Dr. Constantina Sofroniou Postdoctoral Research Associate in Functional Colloidal Coatings, Department of Material🌍United Kingdom🔴Coffee Break & 🔔Poster Removal📍S Building foyer

 🔔 Poster removal during the coffee break – Room change for the final dayDemo 3: Glatt Fluid Bed encapsulation 📍Room No. S.0.35